 Gagl is easy enough for any contributor to use, even if they’re not technically savvy.
 Plus, without the need for specialized equipment, Gagl is also an affordable solution for contributors to connect to the studio from anywhere.
 Guests can’t always be in the studio, and that’s never been more true than today.

-*Because audio is paramount for Gagl, it requires the use of headsets for guests on computers or phones.
-This removes any audio distortion that can be caused by acoustic echo cancellation.
-Click here to read our technote on why headsets are essential for Gagl (access the Spanish version here).
+*Because audio is paramount for Gagl, it requires the use of headsets by guests on computers or smartphones.
+This removes any distortion that can be caused by acoustic echo cancellation.
+Read our technote on why headsets are essential for Gagl (access the Spanish version here).

 Gagl offers several roles from which Moderators can choose depending on the application – Participant, Silent, and Producer (coming soon).
 Moderators are also able to restrict capabilities for guests or give a contributor more control – you’re in charge of what each person can do.